sozip/sozip-spec/sozip_specification.md

   still be a fully single legit compressed stream for the whole file.
   That chunking relies on the block flush mechanisms of the ZLib library, which is typically used by the [pigz](https://zlib.net/pigz/pigz.pdf) utility with its *--independant* option.
-Those block flushs are done at a regular interval of the input uncompressed stream.
+Those block flushes are done at a regular interval of the input uncompressed stream.
 In the rest of this document, this interval is called chunk size.
 A typical value for it is 32 kilobytes.